shancock9/f77-to-perl/README.md

     I developed the initial version of f2perl in 2002 to assist in translating some mathematical and engineering programs to perl.
 It saved me a lot of time.
+I do not plan to do any further development on it, but I have posted it in case it might be helpful to someone else.

     Fortran code doesn't always map well into Perl, so some human intervention and careful checking is almost always required to get a